MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/deploy-unpackaged-apps.md

 ## Using the Windows App SDK features at run time

-Unpackaged apps must use the [dynamic dependencies API](https://github.com/microsoft/ProjectReunion/blob/main/specs/dynamicdependencies/DynamicDependencies.md) to use Windows App SDK features such as WinUI, App lifecycle, MRT Core, and DWriteCore.
-This feature enables unpackaged apps to dynamically take a dependency on the Windows App SDK framework package and any other MSIX framework packages.
-For more information, see [Additional requirements for unpackaged apps](deployment-architecture.md#additional-requirements-for-unpackaged-apps).
+Unpackaged apps must use the *bootstrapper API* before they can use Windows App SDK features such as WinUI, App lifecycle, MRT Core, and DWriteCore.
+This feature enables unpackaged apps to dynamically take a dependency on the Windows App SDK framework package at run time.

-For more information about using the dynamic dependencies API in your unpackaged app, see [Tutorial: Build and deploy an unpackaged app that uses the Windows App SDK](tutorial-unpackaged-deployment.md).
+For more information, see [Reference the Windows App SDK framework package at run time](reference-framework-package-run-time.md) and [Tutorial: Build and deploy an unpackaged app that uses the Windows App SDK](tutorial-unpackaged-deployment.md).

+## Using features in other framework packages at run time

+In addition to the bootstrapper API, the Windows App SDK also provides a broader set of C/C++ functions and WinRT classes that implement the *dynamic dependency API*.
+This API is designed to be used to reference any framework package dynamically at run time.
+You only need to use the dynamic dependency API if you want to dynamically reference framework packages other than the Windows App SDK framework package.

+For more information, see the [Use MSIX framework packages dynamically from your desktop app](../desktop/modernize/framework-packages/index.md).

 ## Related topics